sitebay/docs/articles/products/platform/billing/guides/payment-methods/index.md

 ## Add a New Payment Method

-New payment methods can be added to an account through the My Site Bay.
+New payment methods can be added to an account through the My SiteBay.
 Up to **6 payment methods** can be active on an account at any given time, including multiple credit cards, Google Pay methods.

-1. Navigate to the **Billing Info** page in the [My Site Bay](https://my.sitebay.org/account/billing) (see [Accessing Billing Information](/docs/products/platform/billing/guides/access-billing/)).
+1. Navigate to the **Billing Info** page in the [My SiteBay](https://my.sitebay.org/account/billing) (see [Accessing Billing Information](/docs/products/platform/billing/guides/access-billing/)).

 1. If adding a credit card directly, it must match the account's billing contact information and address.
 Review the **Billing Contact** section and edit it as necessary (see [Update Billing Contact Information](/docs/products/platform/billing/guides/update-billing-contact-info/)).